Zubenna/youtube-clone/README.md

-Project Name: Embeding images and video in a webpage.
+#Embeding images and video in a webpage.
 This project consists of building an HTML document that matches the appearance of youtube page.
 The aim of the project is to apply the use of pure HTML5 elements and CSS3 to setup a basic webpage structure using the semantic HTML5.
 It also involves positioning of elements in the right position on the page.